Do Go On - 319 - Vincent Gigante, The Oddfather

 This is the chin.

-He's a harmless.
+oh, he's a harmless.

 He's a harmless man.

-We all know that guy.
+Yeah, we all know that guy.

-Really committing to the bit.
+Really, committing to the bit.

 Is he older by this stage?

-He's older but not super old.
+He's older, but not super old.

-You know, 50s.
+You know, like 50s.

 Yeah, okay.

-There's a guy in Sopranos where I'm up to the moment who's doing this
+There's a guy in Sopranos where I'm up to the moment who's doing this,

 but I don't think he's pretending.